Mayendit

 Roads:

 • A primary road runs roughly vertically through Mayendit County, connecting the county to Rumbek town in Lakes State to the south and to the Unity State capital of Bentiu to the north.
-The road was deemed impassable during both the rainy season of 2022 and dry season of 2023.
+The road was deemed impassable during the rainy season of 2024.
+During the dry season of 2025, the road running south from Thaker, through Mayendit, to Rumbek was impassable, while the road running north, from Mayendit to Bentiu, was passable.

 • A primary road branches off the main trunk road to connect to Leer town and Adok port in Leer County.
-The road was designated “passable with difficulties” during both the rainy season of 2022 and dry season of 2023.
+The road was designated impassable during the rainy season of 2024.
+During the dry season of 2025, the road between Thaker and Leer was passable but impassable between Leer and Adok..

 • Tertiary roads cover northern and western areas of the county, and connect Mayendit to Tonj North County to the west.
 The seasonal conditions of the roads are unknown.